special-force-analytic/special-force-analytic.github.io/analyses.md

 This is the Analyses page where all analysis contents are being placed and referred.
 We demonstrate applications of Data Ananlytics on the aspect of sellers, customers, geolocation, and review analyses of the E-commerce data.

 ## Dataset Background
 We chose a [Brazilian ecommerce public dataset of orders](https://www.kaggle.com/olistbr/brazilian-ecommerce) made at [Olist Store](https://olist.com/) as our sample dataset to showcase applications of Data Analytics in E-commerce.
 The dataset is a sample real commercial data from the e-commerce company.
 All the confidential and sensitive information have been anonymised to protect privacy and rights of all stakeholers' information.
 It contains roughly 100k orders covering from 2016 to 2018 happen at marketplace in Brazil.
-It also features corresponding meta-data to an order including product attributes, customer attributes, seller attributes, payments, and reviews.
-The data schema of this dataset is as follows:
+It also features corresponding meta-data to an order including product attributes, customer attributes, seller attributes, payments, geo-location, and reviews.
+The data schema and information of this dataset is as follows:

 ![](https://i.imgur.com/HRhd2Y0.png)

-Datasets information
+Dataset information
 * `olist_orders_dataset` : This is the core dataset.
 From each order you might find all other information.
 * `olist_order_customer_dataset` : This dataset has information about the customer and their location.
 * `olist_order_items_dataset` : This dataset includes data about the items purchased within each order.